Social Security

 Schedule your FREE Retirable consultation today.

-Your benefits go up by about .7% a month for every month you delay, up until age 70.
+Delayed retirement credits are based on your date of birth and the number of months you delay taking retirement benefits.
+The chart explaining how much more you’ll get based on how many months you delay can be found here.
+Your benefits increase by about .7% a month for every month you delay, up until age 70.
 So, if you retire at 67, your payout will be 108% of your monthly benefit, and if you wait until age 70, you’ll get 132% of your benefits.
 This lasts the rest of your life.

 If you were to receive $1,000 at full retirement age, you would get $1,320 by waiting until 70.
-That’s a significant increase, so if at all possible, it really pays to wait.
+That’s a significant increase, so if at all possible, it pays to wait.

 Planning for retirement is confusing at best.
 You should talk to a Certified Financial Planner before deciding when to take benefits.
 A Certified Financial Planner from Retirable can take a look at your overall financial picture and can help you get the most out of retirement.